 • Previously, the FAFSA divided the EFC proportionally based on the number of household members in college.
 The elimination of this "sibling discount" will be the biggest change in aid eligibility for some students.
 The SAI will not use the number in college as a factor in calculation of eligibility.
 MSUN students with siblings in college may see a change in their aid eligibility at MSUN as well as with the aid received by their sibling(s) at MSUN or elsewhere.
 The determination to no longer consider the number in college was made by Congress and can only be changed by Congress.

-• Family Farms and small businesses must be reported as assets:
+• For 2025-2026, Family Farms and small businesses must be reported as assets:

 • When required, families must now report the value of their small business or family farm.
 If the family farm includes the principal place of residence, applicants should determine the total net value of all farm assets and subtract the net value of their principal residence to determine the final value of their farm assets.